 Marketers love acronyms and diagrams, and with lead generation, it’s no different.
 The journey of lead to customer looks like this (thanks again, Hubspot!)

 Lead “Generation” focuses primarily on the “Attract” phase of this journey.
-Your prospects don’t know you, and it’s your job to make that introduction.Let’s look at a few methods of marketing that generate leads
+Your prospects don’t know you, and it’s your job to make that introduction.

 Email is a great resource to reach your potential customers and can be done in a few ways.
 If leads come in through your website, you can use email to deliver resources and followup.
 For outbound methods, you can proactively reach out to people via email.
 Newsletters are another great way to stay top-of-mind with potential customers.

 Social Media is potentially daunting to smaller MSPs due to the perception of how much time it takes up.
 But social is a great and easy way to reach customers.
 Paid ads through social can be very targeted and cheap, and posting your website content on social is one of the best ways to get traffic to your site.
-It’s also a place where you can speak more casually about your products, culture, and customer service
+It’s also a place where you can speak more casually about your products, culture, and customer service.